M7Tro/educationalProjects/chatApp/README.md

 For some reason, the app does not cover whole page.
 Only a small narrow stripe.

 I fixed it.
 I wrote h-scren instead of h-screen for the App component.
 Now it takes p the whole height of the screen.
 Nice.

+For the Login page, create an enclosing div with flex display, items centered vertically and horizontally.
+Main axis is vertical.

+Create a rectngle/window with transparent effect.
+You can get the tailwind classes required from tailwind glassmorphism generator.

+Add a heading Login ChatApp.

+Below the heading, create a form.

+Use label tags and modify them with daisu UI. className = "label"

+You know, I think I am doing it wrong with all this.
+Trying to memorize everything.
+It's not possible.
+And it's not wise.
+My notes should contain more declarative statements and only necessary imperative statements.

+That is, describe the essential components/parts of the project, but only decsribe code when necessary.
+Don't turn this documentation into a 1000-step manual.

+We make a form.
+With cool transparent background (get classnames from tailwind glassmorphism generator).
+It has a header at the top.

+I will now try to implement the form with one input field.

+Add a link "not registered yet?" that underlines on hover.
+Also add a login button.